Dhruvcodings/Know-Weather/README.md

 A simple graphical user interface (GUI) application that displays the current weather of a selected city using the OpenWeatherMap API.
-The application is built using Python's tkinter library for the GUI and requests for handling API calls
+The application is built using Python's tkinter library for the GUI and requests for handling API calls.